samess-flowers/samess-flowers.github.io/about.md

 ### Schedule
 All posts are "posted" at 5:55:55am (five is my favorite number (having a favorite number is perfectly normal (leave me alone))) on whatever day they're originally written on.
 I use GitHub Pages for hosting, but because I **occasionally** edit them before posting, they might appear on days other than when they're posted.
 This is because I'm lazy, not because the site or RSS feed is broken.

+### Favicon
+It's a trashcan, because I'm trash and so are you.